reddit/node-rest-cache/README.md

 The primary function, `cache.get`, takes a series of arguments:

+* The API function (must return a promise)
+* The arguments to be passed to the function
+* An options object, may optionally contain:
-* A key by which to look up things in the cache.
+  * `key`, used to look up a cache of ids returned by a given.
 This can be ommitted if your function has a unique `name` (`function.name`)
-* The function to be returned (should return a promise)
-* Optionally, The arguments to be passed to the function
-* Optionally, the cache configuration to be used (or else default configuration will be used.
+  * Optionally, the cache configuration to be used; otherwise, default configuration will be used.
 Provided config will *not* be merged with the default.
   * Optionally, a response value formatting function to be returned pre-cache.
     This should return a flat object such as `{ datatype: data }` so that the cache can put data into the proper place.
 (This also means you can work with multiple data types at once.)

 The cache will generate a key based on a sha1 of the JSON.stringified parameters.
 It will then look up a list of IDs returned for that key+sha.
 If it does not